input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/rbac_id_uri/catalyst-id-uri.md

 #### `authority` - `userinfo`

 The [userinfo] is used to hold a user defined readable name that can be attached to the keychain.
-It may contain an optional `nonce` which is separated from the users name by a `:` and replaces a traditional password used for HTTP basic authentication.
+It may contain an optional `nonce` which is separated from the user's name by a `:` and replaces a traditional password used for HTTP basic authentication.

 Because the name is not unique, and is provided by the user, it is informational only.